Table of contents

 Why should you need an eBay alternative?

 It’s undeniable that eBay has earned a reputation as the most powerful online marketplace for sellers globally thanks to its enormous potential market with a current huge number of users and a wide variety of listed items.
-However, as eBay has scaled exponentially in recent years, this marketplace has made many changes in terms of policies that many users considered disadvantages and hard to follow, which leave them no choice but to seek other alternatives.
+However, as eBay has scaled exponentially in recent years, this marketplace has made many changes in terms of policies that many users considered disadvantages and hard to follow, which leaves them no choice but to seek other alternatives.

 - Poor policy: One of the main reasons prompting sellers to switch from eBay to other selling platforms is its controversial policy.
 It’s been quite common that whenever an unsolved problem happens between sellers and buyers, eBay tends to put customers first, and sellers have no choice but to accept eBay’s opinion.
 This sometimes leads to substantial disagreements but is still the best solution for eBay since it minimizes the time and money eBay has to deal with and they won’t lose any customers.
 It can be seen that eBay doesn’t pay much attention to your interest, and you might be the only one to lose money, even when you are right.